Health Administration MHA

 Time Limit for Degree Completion: 6 years

-Campus Location: Main, Center City, and Online
+Campus Location: Main, Center City, Online

 Full-Time/Part-Time Status: The degree program is designed to be completed on a part-time basis.

-Affiliation(s): Research interests of Fox faculty are supported by numerous centers and institutes throughout the Fox School and Temple University
+Affiliation(s): Research interests of Fox faculty are supported by numerous centers and institutes throughout the Fox School and Temple University.

 Accreditation: The MHA is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).